Rust Clap recipes

 Vec<Cipher>not enough?

 Yes, you can write just Vec<Cipher> with custom value_parser and it'll compile.
-But it'll fail in runtime with the following error:
+But it'll fail at runtime with the following error:

 thread 'main' panicked at 'Mismatch between definition and access of `enc_algs`.
 Could not downcast to cool_server::cipher::Cipher, need to downcast to alloc::vec::Vec<cool_server::cipher::Cipher>